polymorphl/go-kv/README.md

 ### Pub/Sub Operations
 - `SUBSCRIBE` - Subscribe to one or more channels for pub/sub messaging
 - `UNSUBSCRIBE` - Unsubscribe from one or more channels
+- `PUBLISH` - Publish a message to a channel and return the number of subscribers

 ### Replication Operations
 - `REPLCONF` - Configure replication parameters (listening-port, capa, GETACK, ACK)